 When 2 magnets are brought close together, they exert a force on each other; the direction of the force depends on which poles are brought close together.

 We can now write a summary of this as the "Law of Magnetism":

 UNLIKE poles Attract."

-You should remember from your work on Forces that the force felt between magnets is an example of a non-contact force or what is sometimes called a "force at a distance".
+You can see from the diagrams above that the force felt between magnets is an example of a non-contact force, like gravity or electrostatic forces.

 Permanent and Induced Magnets